krishanthisera/CKS-Challenges/challenge-02.md

 mv -f app.py requirements.txt templates app/
 ```

-Then it is required to update the Dockerfile.
-Following changes are done
+Then it is required to update the Dockerfile with following changes

-1. removed the port 22 as it is not required
+1. remove the port 22 as it is not required
 2. change the source directory in the `COPY` command
-3. set the `user`
+3. set correct `user`

  See the updated Dockerfile